9 Normality Assumption

 9.2 Maximum Likelihood Estimation

-In order to perform the maximum likelihood estimates of \(\boldsymbol{\beta}\) and \(\sigma^2\), we need the distribution of \(\mathbf{y}\).
-This is very easy to obtain, since:
+To obtain the maximum likelihood estimates of \(\boldsymbol{\beta}\) and \(\sigma^2\), we first need the distribution of \(\mathbf{y}\).
+From the regression model

 \[\begin{align*} \mathcal{L}(\boldsymbol{\beta}, \sigma^2 | \mathbf{y}) &= (2 \pi)^{-\frac{n}{2}} |\sigma^2 \mathbf{I}|^{-\frac{1}{2}} \exp\left\{ -\frac{1}{2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\sigma^2 \mathbf{I})^{-1}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi)^{-\frac{n}{2}} (\sigma^2)^{-\frac{n}{2}} |\mathbf{I}| \exp\left\{ -\frac{1}{2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'\frac{\mathbf{I}}{\sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi \sigma^2)^{-\frac{n}{2}} \exp\left\{ -\frac{1}{2 \sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi \sigma^2)^{-\frac{n}{2}} \exp\left\{ -\frac{1}{2 \sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi \sigma^2)^{-\frac{n}{2}} \exp\left\{ -\frac{1}{2 \sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ \end{align*}\]